getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/upload-source-maps.md

 4. Open the `index.html` file and add a new configuration option to the SDK:

-    `release`: assign to the release version environment variable value
+    Assign the release version environment variable to the `release` key

     ```JavaScript